neoforged/.github/primers/1.22/index.md

 #### Type Interpolation

-To support interpolation, whether for client frames (because of `$Builder#syncable`) or spatial (`$Builder#spatiallyInterpolated`), there needs to be some function that, given some step between 0 and 1 (either time or position), how are the two values merged.
+To support interpolation, whether for client frames (because of `$Builder#syncable`), spatial (`$Builder#spatiallyInterpolated`), states (weather), or keyframes (timelines), there needs to be some function that, given some step between 0 and 1 (either time or position), how are the two values merged.
 This is handled through a `LerpFunction`, of which the generic is the environment attribute value type.
 For non-interpolated values, this normally uses `LerpFunction#ofStep`, which acts like a simple threshold between the two values.
-More specifically, spatial will set the threshold as 0.5 while the partial tick will only consider full steps (meaning always the next value).
+More specifically, spatial will set the threshold as 0.5 while the partial tick, keyframe, and state change will only consider full steps (meaning always the next value).
 However, this function can be however you choose to define it:

 ```java
 // Step represents the value between 0 and 1 to interpolation